A Mahā Buddhaputhra (A great son of The Buddha)

-Maha Arahant centered his talks and sermons mainly on his own experiences on progressing the path practically which started way back in the year 1990 as a layman and lasted nearly a decade.
-He donned robes in the year 2001, at the age of 44 after reaching the pinnacle of supreme Arahanthood, thereby completing Gautama The Buddha's doctrine through his own determination and effort, whilst been guided by noble teachers all the way.
-His preceptor during the final fruition achievement stages was The Most Venerable Agga Mahā Kammattānāchāriya Arahant Kirimatiyāné Ariyagnāna Thero (whom Maha Arahant Wajirabuddhi Thero ordained under) who was the chief meditation master in one of the most prominent forest meditation monasteries in the dense forests of Sri Lanka.
+The Maha Arahant centered his talks and sermons mainly on his own experiences on progressing the path practically which started way back in the year 1990 as a layman and lasted nearly a decade.
+He donned robes in the year 2001, at the age of 44 after reaching the pinnacle of the supreme Arahanthood, thereby completing Gautama The Buddha's doctrine through his own determination and effort, all the while been guided by noble teachers (Āriyas) throughout.
+His preceptor during the final fruition achievement stages was The Most Venerable Agga Mahā Kammattānāchāriya Arahant Kirimatiyāné Ariyagnāna Thero (whom Maha Arahant Wajirabuddhi Thero ordained under) who was the chief meditation master in one of the most prominent forest meditation monasteries in the dense forests of North-Central Sri Lanka.
 His journey, since he was a layman seeking the pristine dhamma path up to now has not been a bed of roses, but a path with many difficult hurdles and hardships which he overcame with commitment and effort to achieve the supreme Nibbāna and seize his samsāric journey.
-The Maha Arahant is, without a doubt an example to anyone regardless of race, ethnicity, nationality, class, caste, religion, belief, sex, gender, language, or any social status (regardless whether he or she is a monk or a layman) who wishes to go forth in the noble dhamma path of the Buddha.
+The Maha Arahant is, without a doubt an example to anyone regardless of race, ethnicity, nationality, class, caste, religion, belief, gender, language, or any social status (regardless of whether he or she is a monk or a layman) who wishes to go forth in the noble dhamma path of the Buddha.

 The Maha Arahant Mahanuwara Wajirabuddhi Thero's existence on the face of this earth is by far the greatest blessing on those who are searching the noble path of practice for the attainment of Nibbāna and to all mankind since the time of the Great Gautama The Buddha.

-"May the great noble Sage live a long and healthy life for the betterment of all living beings and preach the noble dhamma! "
+"May the great noble Arahant Thero live a long and healthy life for the betterment of all living beings and preach the noble dhamma with compassion! "

 The journey of a great noble sage of our era